AppPETs/developer-guidelines/GLOSSARY.md

 - https://en.wikipedia.org/wiki/Encryption

 ## Failure by Design
-“Failure by Design” is a term that describes the opposite of "Privacy by Design".
+"Failure by Design" is a term that describes the opposite of "Privacy by Design".
 It describes fundamental errors made when designing an infrastructure, which prevent data-protection-compliant behavior.

 ## Hash Function